 Again, avocado doesn’t add flavor to baking.
 So, this avocado chocolate cake doesn’t taste like avocado at all!
 Plus, it only makes use of one ripe avocado in the cake batter.
-It means that the amount of avocado is very low and it will add just the right texture without aftertaste.
+It means that the amount of avocado is very low and it will add just the right texture without any aftertaste.
 It should be noted that you can use up to two avocados in baking.
 However, more avocado adds an intense fudgy texture closer to brownies.
 That’s why this avocado chocolate cake uses a combo of avocado and yogurt.
 In fact, this combo creates the best low-carb chocolate birthday cake.
-A delicious chocolate flavor, moist, airy and slightly fudgy with NO avocado flavor at all!
+A delicious chocolate flavor, moist, airy, and slightly fudgy with NO avocado flavor at all!

 Chocolate avocado frosting